1998 NBA Finals: Aftermath

 John Stockton and Karl Malone led the Jazz to playoff appearances each season through 2003, however each season featured a loss in the first or second round.
 During the 2003 off-season, Stockton retired and Malone joined the Los Angeles Lakers.
+Malone returned to the NBA Finals in 2004 where he would lose to the Detroit Pistons in 5 games.
+Jerry Sloan would coach the Jazz until his retirement in 2011.